inSileco/inSileco.github.io/content/post/goDebianTesting/index.markdown

 #### About R

-As I am on Debian Testing now ,the [backport](https://backports.debian.org/) is no longer required!
-I am currently on R 3.4.4 and we are waiting for 3.5.0, there are [active discussions about this](https://www.mail-archive.com/r-sig-debian@r-project.org/msg02777.html) but we should get the new in the next couple of weeks!
+Being on Debian Testing means the [backport](https://backports.debian.org/) I previously used was no longer required!
+So I dropped it!
+R 3.4.4 is the last R version available via aptitude and I am patiently waiting for 3.5.0.
+If you search about this, you'll find [active discussions about this migration](https://www.mail-archive.com/r-sig-debian@r-project.org/msg02777.html).

 #### About Sage